prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_always_new(const wchar_t* name, const wchar_t* source, uint when);
 ```

-The constructor creates an Always trigger that triggers and ODE occurrece on every new frame.
+The constructor creates an Always trigger that triggers an ODE occurrece on every new frame.
 Note, this is a No-Limit trigger, and setting a Class ID filer will have no effect.
-The Source ID default == ANY_SOURCE and can be update to specificy a single source id.
 Although always triggered, the client selects when to Trigger an ODE occurrence for each frame; before (pre) or after (post) processing of all Object metadata by all other Triggers.
+As with all Triggers, Always Triggers can be enabled and disabled at anytime by calling [dsl_ode_trigger_enabled_set](#dsl_ode_trigger_enabled_set)

 Always triggers are helpful for adding [Display Types](/dsoc/api-display-types.md) -- text, lines, rectangles, etc. -- to each frame for one or all sources.

 **Parameters**
 * `name` - [in] unique name for the ODE Trigger to create.
 * `source` - [in] unique name of the Source to filter on.
-Use NULL or DSL_ODE_ANY_SOURCE (defined as NULL) to disable filer
+Use NULL or DSL_ODE_ANY_SOURCE (defined as NULL) to disable the filter.
-* `when` - [in] either DSL_PRE_CHECK_FOR_OCCURRENCES or DSL_POST_CHECK_FOR_OCCURRENCES
+* `when` - [in] either DSL_PRE_CHECK_FOR_OCCURRENCES or DSL_POST_CHECK_FOR_OCCURRENCES.

 **Note** Be careful when creating No-Limit ODE Triggers with Actions that save data to file as this operation can consume all available diskspace.